Motion to Take Note

 I am sorry that the noble Baroness does not have confidence in our institutions, our Parliament and our courts, because that is in effect what she is saying.
 She is saying that other countries around the world are well able to look after their own environment.
 In fact, in many cases, as I have described, we are already leading and are recognised as a leader of the world.

-The committee is also anxious—rightly—the Government to make clear what a free trade agreement with the EU will entail, arguing that this will have implications for future environmental policy.
+The committee is also anxious—rightly—for the Government to make clear what a free trade agreement with the EU will entail, arguing that this will have implications for future environmental policy.
 We will negotiate for an ambitious free trade agreement that allows the freest possible trade in goods and services with the EU.
 Trade and environmental considerations are closely related.

 We want to ensure economic growth.
 Development and environmental protection go hand in hand.
 More trade does not have to come at the expense of the environment, and a healthy environment is in everyone’s interests.
-We will explore all options in the design of future bilateral trade and investment agreements, including on environmental provisions within them.
+We will explore all options in the design of future bilateral trade and investment agreements, including environmental provisions within them.

 In respect of the committee’s specific recommendations to review and evaluate the common agricultural policy and the common fisheries policy, I can assure your Lordships that we are assessing all the opportunities for agriculture and fisheries outside the EU.
 A number of noble Lords raised this, including my noble friend Lady Byford, who particularly raised the importance of a successful agricultural sector, and my noble friend Lady McIntosh of Pickering and the right reverend Prelate the Bishop of Leeds.
 It is absolutely clear that a successful agricultural sector in this country is compatible and has traditionally, in so many parts of our country, been compatible with a good environment.

-The noble Lord, Lord Judd, has always been not only an outstanding champion of Cumbria but also the national parks, for which it is my great privilege to be responsible at the moment.
-Farming, landscape, environment, and the agricultural system of the Lake District is absolutely hand in hand and entwined.
+The noble Lord, Lord Judd, has always been not only an outstanding champion of Cumbria but also of the national parks, for which it is my great privilege to be responsible at the moment.
+Farming, landscape, environment, and the agricultural system of the Lake District are absolutely hand in hand and entwined.
 It has been created by generations of farmers, and it is that agricultural system that has enabled the very designation that we granted to that wonderful part of our countryside.

 The committee also expressed some concern that withdrawal from the EU may impact on achieving climate change targets.
 I can assure noble Lords that we will continue to work closely with EU member states and international partners to tackle environmental issues which demand multilateral co-ordinated action.
 We will continue to co-operate with the EU on those policy areas where it is important for us to do so, including those issues which have effects across borders.